 TOD depends on dense, compact urban form.
 Form-Based codes like the SmartCode require compact urban form of all new development.
 Form-based codes are not the only zoning tool available to achieve walkable, mixed-use transit-oriented development.
-However, the primary intent of regulating form over use, and creating walkable framework of blocks and streets are essential in any zoning update.
+However, the primary intent of regulating form over use, and creating a walkable framework of blocks and streets are essential.